scenerystack/community/docs/reference/api/sun/BooleanRectangularStickyToggleButton.md

 # BooleanRectangularStickyToggleButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/buttons/BooleanRectangularStickyToggleButton.ts](https://github.com/phetsims/sun/blob/main/js/buttons/BooleanRectangularStickyToggleButton.ts) for the most up-to-date information.

 ## Overview

 A rectangular toggle button that switches the value of a boolean Property.
 It sticks in the down position when